Salò, or the 120 Days of Sodom: Scholarly analysis

-Critical analysis

 Salò has received critical analysis from film scholars, critics and others for its converging depictions of sexual violence and cross-referencing of historical and sociopolitical themes.
 Commenting on the film's prevalent sexual themes, horror film scholar Stephen Barber writes: "The core of Salò is the anus, and its narrative drive pivots around the act of sodomy.
 No scene of a sex act has been confirmed in the film until one of the libertines has approached its participants and sodomized the figure committing the act.
 The filmic material of Salò is one that compacts celluloid and feces, in Pasolini's desire to burst the limits of cinema, via the anally resonant eye of the film lens."
 Barber also notes that Pasolini's film reduces the extent of the storytelling sequences present in de Sade's The 120 Days of Sodom so that they "possess equal status" with the sadistic acts committed by the libertines.

 Pasolini scholar Gian Annovi notes in the book Pier Paolo Pasolini: Performing Authorship (2007) that Salò is stylistically and thematically marked by a "link between Duchamp's Dada aesthetics and the perverse dynamics of desire", which, according to Annovi, became artistic points of interest for Pasolini in the early developments of Salò.

-Dallas Marshall for Film Inquiry wrote in an article from 2021 that "Salò is his [Pasolini's] strongest diatribe against consumerism", and other critics have brought up that the film is to be seen as symbolism; a metaphor for the modern society, capitalism, and especially consumerism, i.e., how "those in power can make people consume crap (ads, commercials, etc) and those of the people who resist die, and the majority passively obeys and goes along with the system, and a few will collaborate with the rulers".
+Dallas Marshall for Film Inquiry wrote in an article from 2021 that "Salò is his [Pasolini's] strongest diatribe against consumerism", and other critics have brought up that the film is to be seen as symbolism; a metaphor for the modern society, capitalism, and especially consumerism, i.e., how "those in power can make people consume crap (ads, commercials, etc.) and those of the people who resist die, and the majority passively obeys and goes along with the system, and a few will collaborate with the rulers".
 The Film Inquiry article also mentions this metaphor:

 "Much like the citizens of fascist Italy and Nazi Germany, the prisoners were eating up the bullshit of dictators.
 But it goes deeper than that because one of the aspects of modern society that Pasolini had a great disdain for was mass consumerism.
 The man viewed consumerism, especially that of processed foods, to be pesticide on the human soul and eating literal excrement.
 He yearned for the days of classical beauty and good food that nourished the body.
 He viewed the modern world as a perversion and was thoroughly disgusted with its trajectory."
 The BBFC notes that the film "is intended as a critique of both fascism and consumerism".

+Similarly, building on the film's reference to Pierre Klossowski's Sade mon prochain, art historian Michael Newell Witte in the book Klossowski, Pasolini, Gurrola (2026) argues that Salò translates Klossowski's concepts of "accursed virility" and "living currency" into filmic syntax.
+Witte posits that Pasolini uses bodily repetition and ceremonial torture as a political economic critique of consumer capitalism, where human bodies and language are reduced to standardized commodities.